The-Ossuary/bookish-waffle/README.md

 ## Project Overview

-The Ossuary is a fully on-chain, Ethereum-based game where:

-- **Every action is a ritual:** Gameplay is driven by smart contracts creating, mutating, or destroying NFTs.
+- **On-chain rituals:** Gameplay is driven by smart contracts that create, mutate, or destroy NFTs.
-- **NFTs are dynamic:** Items and lore fragments evolve with player interactions.
+- **Dynamic NFTs:** All items and lore fragments evolve with player actions.
-- **Lore is community-driven:** Players’ choices expand and reshape the crypt-city’s story.
+- **Community worldbuilding:** Player choices expand and reshape the crypt-city’s story.
-- **Ownership is true and permanent:** All assets are NFTs stored on-chain and in IPFS.
+- **True ownership:** All assets are NFTs on Ethereum and stored in IPFS.
-- **Artists and players are rewarded:** The $OSIEN token powers a creative economy.
+- **Creative economy:** The $OSIEN token rewards artists and participants.

 ---

 ## Status & Opportunity

-🚧 **The Ossuary is not yet live or deployed to mainnet.**
+🚧 The Ossuary is not yet live or deployed to mainnet.

 All intellectual property—including code, lore, and design—is complete and available for:

-- **Acquisition:** Buy the full IP, codebase, and lore.
+- Acquisition: Buy the full IP, codebase, and lore.
-- **Partnership:** Collaborate on launch, marketing, or integration.
+- Partnership: Collaborate on launch, marketing, or integration.
-- **Further Development:** Developers wanted for deployment and demo!
+- Further Development: Developers wanted for deployment and demo!

-No smart contracts or frontend are currently live.
+No contracts or frontend are currently live.
 This repo contains all source code, assets, and documentation.

 ---